Epidemiology and Biostatistics

 Biostatistical methods for asymptotically efficient tests and estimates of relative risks and odds ratios from prospective and retrospective matched and unmatched studies.
 Fixed and random effects models.
 Logistic regression, conditional logistic regression.
 Poisson regression.
 Maximum likelihood and efficient scores.
-Prerequisites: STAT 6201-6202, PUBH 6264.
+Prerequisites: STAT 6201, STAT 6202 and PUBH 6264.

 PUBH 6268.
 Advanced SAS.
 1 Credit.

 Intensive in advanced programming using SAS.
 Expand technical skills to provide advanced SAS tools for data management and graphics.
 Topics to include Interactive Matrix Language (IML), SAS Macro facility language, and drill-down graphs using SAS/GRAPH.
-Prerequisites: PUBH 6002, 6249 or Instructor’s permission.
+Prerequisites: PUBH 6002 and PUBH 6249; or permission of the instructor.

 PUBH 6269.
 Reproductive Epidemiology.
 1 Credit.